 What’s Next for NFTs?

-NFTs represent one of my favorite areas for investment in 2021.
-Digital art is valuable in the eye of the beholder, and NFTs make it possible to own a piece of this world.
+NFTs represent one of my favorite areas for investment in 2022.
+Digital art is valuable in the eye of the beholder, and NFTs make it possible to own a piece of the growing pie.

-Even physical artworks may one day get traded via NFTs.
+Even physical artwork may one day be traded via NFTs.
 Today, hundreds of sites claim to produce certificates of authenticity for everything from paintings to autographs.
 Securing all that on a single blockchain could make authenticating and trading these collectibles easier than ever before.